ThePJB/reduxlandkings/README.md

 ok make player character persist

-with guns, pure random, its shit lol no control
+with guns, pure random, its sugar lol no control

 maybe make a enumed 'blueprint' thing of traits e.g.: